 “I could help,” Steve protested.

 Mr. Harrison stepped forward.
 “Honestly, Dean, we’re fine having him along.
 I can help with my own sons.”

-Steve’s dad’s mouth tightened in annoyance.
+Steve’s dad’s mouth tightened.
 “Alex, we really think it’s best that Charles come home.
 He and Tess can meet when you get back.”